freddez/llcharge/README.md

 ## Requirements

-- A device/battery shipped with a **fast charger**.
+- A device/battery provided with a **fast charger**.
 These smart chargers modulate power output, depending on battery power level: the power output of fast chargers decreases when battery reaches full charge.
 Your job is to detect that power output threshold to set up your devices.